 The Unpronounceable: Deliberately invoked with names of Zerrikanians, for laughs.
 But there is also a very simple principle of shorting them into three-letter long forms, containing single consonant and suffix "ea", so Alreaenerle becomes Rea and Alveaenerle will be Vea.
 Yes, they are not only nigh-unpronounceable, but very similar.

-Unskilled, but Strong: Strength is calculated into bonus melee damage - flat for hand-to-hand combat and twice the Stat for weapons.
+Unskilled, but Strong: Strength is calculated into bonus melee damage - flat for unarmed combat and twice the Stat for weapons.
 In case of weapons, the sheer force of impact is usually more dangerous than where and what hit.

 Urban Segregation: Novigrad is divided into few quarters.
 The segregation is quite strict and enforced by ruling clergy, thus the Red Quarter holds everything immoral: brothels, banks... and non-human citizens.

 Virgin Power: In-universe there is centuries long debate if virgins can or can't use magic.
 Common people believe they can't, while mages don't deny nor confirm this superstition.
 It's up to players to decide - the source book left the question open.

 War Is Hell: Conflict between Northern Kingdoms and Nilfgaard looks like a competition for the most horrible war atrocity between Nordlings, imperial forces and elven commandos.
 Whole regions are razed to the ground, sizable part of known world is turned into no man's land, summary executions are the only form of justice in place and most of armies scavenge and/or pillage for food.